soffes/cheddar-mac/Readme.markdown

 # Cheddar for Mac

+**Important:** Cheddar for Mac is no longer maintained by Nothing Magical.
+It has been [sold](http://sam.roon.io/parting-ways-with-cheddar).
+Going forward, Cheddar is no longe open source since the new owner has choosen to keep it private.
+This will remain as an archive of the previous version that was open source.
+Everything should still work.
+Thank you to everyone for your support as I built Cheddar.
+Seriously.
+Thank you.

+---

 [Cheddar for Mac](http://cheddarapp.com/apps) is the Mac application for [Cheddar](http://cheddarapp.com), a simple & instant task manager.

 **Note:** I haven't had time to setup good tools for third-party developers to hack on Cheddar for Mac yet.
 I need to spend time and implement the web flow since only official apps can use the username and password OAuth flow.
 Also, the [sparkle branch](https://github.com/nothingmagical/cheddar-mac/tree/sparkle) has a lot of differences than master.
 I want to merge it back in and #ifdef all of the Sparkle stuff so it's easy to keep doing betas.